Yahya-rabii/Exam-Prep/Deep Learning/DL.md

         Dense(num_classes, activation='softmax')
     ])
     ```
+---

+## Things to Keep in Mind:

+### Convolutional Layers:
+  - Conv2D: Applies convolutional operation with 32 filters and a kernel size of (3, 3).
+  - Activation: ReLU activation function is applied to introduce non-linearity.
+  - Input Shape: Specifies the input shape of the data.

+### Pooling Layer:
+  - MaxPooling2D: Performs max pooling operation with a pool size of (2, 2).

+### Flattening Layer:
+  - Flatten: Reshapes the output of the convolutional layers into a 1D vector.

+### Dense Layers:
+  - Dense: Fully connected layer with 128 units.
+  - Activation: ReLU activation function is applied.

+### Output Layer:
+  - Dense: Fully connected layer with the number of units equal to the number of classes.
+  - Activation: Softmax activation function is applied for multi-class classification tasks.

+---

 ## Recurrent Neural Networks (RNN):
 - **Usage**: Suitable for tasks like time series prediction, natural language processing, and speech recognition.